This Is How You Can Stop an Allergy Attack in Its Tracks

 When histamines are released, they spark a whole set of symptoms.
 The tissue lining your eyes can react with itching, redness, and irritation points out the Asthma and Allergy Foundation of America.
 Your nasal passages can put mucous production into overdrive, so you feel congested, itchy, and sneezy.

 Of course, you want to know how to stop an allergy attack.
 First step: pop an antihistamine.
 These meds, which work by blocking the histamines that trigger symptoms of sneezing and itchiness, will deliver relief within a half-hour, says Derrick Ward, MD, of Kansas City Allergy & Asthma Associates.
 These include Claritin, Allegra, and Zyrtec.
+Be aware of how much you take though—it IS possible to overdose on antihistamines.

 Adding a nasal steroid spray